puppetlabs/puppet-docs/source/facter/3.0/core_facts.md

 You can access facts in your Puppet manifests as `$fact_name` or `$facts[fact_name]`.
 For more info, see [the Puppet docs on facts and built-in variables.](/puppet/latest/reference/lang_facts_and_builtin_vars.html)

+Note that some facts, like `architecture`, are hidden in Facter's command-line output.
+These are all older facts that have become part of a more useful structured fact; for example, `architecture` is now part of the `os` fact.
+You can still use the old versions in Puppet manifests (e.g. `$architecture`), and you can still specifically request them on the command line (e.g. `facter architecture`), but we suppress them to make the default output less noisy.

 * * *

 ## `architecture`

+This fact is hidden in Facter's command-line output.

 **Type:** string